pedronaugusto/spacetime-token-cli/README.md

 - **List Profiles**: Lists all profile names stored in `profiles.toml`.
 - **Delete Profile**: Removes a specified profile from `profiles.toml`.
 - **Reset Profiles**: Clears all profiles from `profiles.toml`.
 - **Switch Profile**: Switches the active token to a stored profile.
-If no profile name is provided, it interactively prompts for a selection from available profiles.
+If no profile name is provided, it interactively prompts for a selection from available profiles, with optional filtering by environment.
 - **Admin Switch**: A dedicated command (`admin`) to quickly switch to a profile named "admin".
 - **Current Profile**: Displays the currently active token and its associated profile name, if any.
+- **Environment Management**: List environments derived from profiles and set the active environment (server address), optionally switching to a matching profile in one step.
 - **Setup**: Interactively configure tool settings.

 ## Configuration